cuthanhcam/C4F-ISports-Backend/docs/api-endpoints.md

 ### 1.1 Register

-**Description**: Registers a new user or owner account and sends a verification email.
+**Description**: Creates a new user or owner account and sends a verification email.

 **HTTP Method**: POST
 **Endpoint**: `/api/auth/register`